 What about the surfaces?

 All flood-damaged surfaces need attention right away.
 You should clean, disinfect, and dry the areas that have been dampened by the intruding waters.
-Prior to the cleaning process, open the windows for ventilation.
+As an example, House Match Real Estate & Property Management opens their rental properties’ windows for ventilation prior to the cleaning process.
 Don’t forget to wear protection such as non-vented goggles and rubber gloves.
 In case of high mold concentration, opt for a full-face mask that has a rating of N-95.

 Use an ammonia-free detergent or soap for cleaning all the affected exteriors.
 Also, take care of any washable personal items that contacted the floodwaters.
 For disinfection, combine 1-1/2 cups of household bleach and one gallon of water.
 Use the mix to rinse and disinfect the surfaces that came into contact with the contaminated water.
 Take care not to blend ammonia with bleach; the resulting fumes are highly toxic.